 Where the real tradeoffs exist

 Ventilation rates.
 Reducing outdoor air ventilation saves energy but can affect indoor air quality.
-Post-pandemic, many tenants are more sensitive to air quality than ever.
+Post-pandemic, many tenants and guests are more sensitive to air quality than ever.
 This is an area where data matters: CO2 monitoring can help you optimize ventilation rates without going below what is needed for comfort and health.

 The data-driven approach